adonnan/advanced-form-blocker/README.md

         2. Upload the `advanced-forms-blocker` (or your plugin's folder name) directory to the `/wp-content/plugins/` directory on your server.
 3.  **Activate:**
     *   Go to "Plugins" in your WordPress dashboard.
-    *   Find "Advanced Forms Blocker" and click "Activate".
+    *   Find "Advanced Form Blocker" and click "Activate".

 ## Configuration